-If my travel supplier goes bankrupt, will I recoup my trip expenses?
+blue outline of arrow pointing right If my travel supplier goes bankrupt, will I recoup my trip expenses?

 “About 80% of the policies we sell on Yonder include or offer some form of bankruptcy or financial default insurance,” says Terry Boynton, president and co-founder of Yonder.
-“It’s important to remember that half of those policies are only available to purchase within a specific time frame from your initial trip deposit or payment date.”
-Even more reason why to purchase travel insurance after making your initial deposit or trip payment.
+“Half of those policies are only available for purchase within a specific time frame from your initial trip payment date.”

 green button that reads quote and compare travel insurance